sithulach/Sithula-s-Icecream/README.md

 Install Instructions
 @Copyright 2026 Sithula Vithanage original owner, created by Sithula
+Note: If you are looking for commits, they are down in the releases page to show what was done each date

 1. Download file from releases
 2. Extract Zip File
 3. To run application, go to \myworld\hulaicecream\